fforse/CyberPlex/README.md

 ## CyberPlex
-Using MAL to evaluate the cyber security impact when adding third party user into a DSO's communication network.
+Cyber Security Assessment of
+Distribution System Operators
+using the Meta attack Language

-## Contributer with the MAL-toolbox
+## Contributor with the MAL-toolbox
 Andrei Buhaiu

+## Contributor with the MAL-traverser
+Beata Johansson